garden-io/garden/docs/basics/quick-start.md

 ## Using the CLI

 With the CLI installed, we can now try out a few commands using the [Simple Project](./using-garden/example-projects/simple-project.md) from our [example projects](./using-garden/example-projects/README.md).
-The example consists of a couple of simple services.
+The example project consists of a couple of simple modules, each defining one service.

-_Note: check if Kubernetes is running with `kubectl version`.
+_Note: Check if Kubernetes is running with `kubectl version`.
 You should see both a `Client Version` and a `Server Version` in the response.
 If not, please start it up before proceeding._

 Clone the repo and change into the `simple-project`  directory: